 - Establishments to have clear procedures that guide staff responses to bullying incidents, informed by this procedure.
-Consultation with stakeholders on establishment procedure is recommended. - Using the advice of respect me, and 'Included Engaged and Involved' (Scottish Government / Education Scotland). - Information provided to children, young people and parents/ carers explaining how the establishment deals with incidents of bullying and prejudice. - Ongoing events involving the school community that promote equality and diversity. - Building resilience and empathy through Edinburgh Health and Wellbeing Team's range of Growing Confidence and resilience programmes. - Use of appropriate approaches and resources for example nurture and Emotion Talks, to develop social skills and emotional literacy. - Staff learning and development on core themes: promoting positive relationships, equalities, resilience, restorative approaches, rights respecting schools, growing confidence, nurture etc. - Consistent responses to negative interactions, distressed behaviours, bullying and prejudicial behaviours, led by restorative practices. - Frequent opportunities for children and young people to discuss issues and for them to request private appointments with staff to talk. - Welcoming public messages and images throughout the establishment, with text in a range of languages. - Use of self-evaluation tools which measure ethos, relationships and confidence in the establishment, such as pupil well-being questionnaires and surveys. - Involvement of other agencies and partners in social work, health, police and the voluntary sector. - Audits of race equality, inclusion and achievement of bilingual and minority ethnic pupils (Additional Support for Learning Service can offer advice) - Promotion of training opportunities to parents that explore the development of attachment, empathy and resilience and developing problem solving skills e.g. Psychology of Parenting Project, Incredible Years, Growing Confidence, Teen Psychology of Parenting Project. - Working towards award programmes, e.g. UN Rights Respecting Schools Award, Diana Award, LGBT Charter, Intercultural Youth Scotland Pro-Black and Anti-racist Education Ambassadors Programme (secondary).
+Consultation with stakeholders on establishment procedure is recommended. - Using the advice of respectme - Information provided to children, young people and parents/ carers explaining how the establishment deals with incidents of bullying and prejudice.. - Use of appropriate approaches and resources for example nurture and Me Time sessiions, to develop social skills and emotional literacy. - Staff learning and development on core themes: promoting positive relationships, equalities, resilience, restorative approaches, growing confidence, nurture etc. - Consistent responses to negative interactions, distressed behaviours, bullying and prejudicial behaviours, led by restorative practices. - Frequent opportunities for children and young people to discuss issues with key workers, other staff and Managers. - Children and young people to be given the opportunity to express themselves in group settings such as young people's meetings. - Involvement of other agencies and partners in social work, health, police and the voluntary sector.